szolowicz/student-council-old/README.md

-# school-government
+# student-council

-Website of the school government of Mechanical School N°1 in Poland, Bydgoszcz.
+Website of the Student Council of Mechanical School N°1 in Poland, Bydgoszcz.

 https://zsm1.bydgoszcz.pl/strony/samorzad/